hamzanadeveloper/recordingapp/d3/README.final.md

          npm start
      ```
     to start running this application.

+    - **Important note: The temporary server url is in ./sickkids_uroflow/config.json.
+If you wish to run on localhost server, pleast delete the url field in config.json.**

     > A predefined user has already been created for log in credential:
          > Email: frank@gmail.com